Matthewalvarado25/azure-network-protocols/README.md

 <br />

 Observe DHCP Traffic
 - In Wireshark, filter for DHCP traffic only.
-From your Windows 10 VM, attempt to issue your VM a new IP address from the command line (ipconfig /renew)
+In your Windows 10 VM, try to give your VM a new IP address from the command line (ipconfig /renew)
 - Observe the DHCP traffic appearing in WireShark

 <p>